Charlie–Gibbs fracture zone: Structure

 Both transform faults continue eastward and westward as inactive fracture zones.
+The Charlie–Gibbs fracture zone has large amounts of mid-ocean ridge igneous and metamorphic rocks.
+At the eastern termination off shore of Newfoundland there is an igneous province found within the otherwise nonvolcanic rifted margin in the region of transition between oceanic and continental crust.

 Exploration

 In 1963 the existence of a transform fault near latitude 53N was first postulated on the basis of earthquake epicenter data by Bruce Heezen and Maurice Ewing.
-Also the study of ocean currents indicated that there should be a deep passage through the Mid-Atlantic Ridge.
+A study of ocean currents also indicated that there should be a deep passage through the Mid-Atlantic Ridge.
 In 1966 the area was investigated by USCGC Spar (WLB-403) on its return from an Arctic survey.
-The fault was named Charlie Fracture Zone after the USCG Ocean Weather Station Charlie at 52°45′N 35°30′W, athwart the fault.
+The fault was named Charlie fracture zone after the USCG Ocean Weather Station Charlie at 52°45′N 35°30′W, athwart the fault.
 In July 1968 USNS Josiah Willard Gibbs (T-AGOR-1) conducted a more extended survey.
-It was proposed that the fracture zone be renamed Gibbs Fracture Zone, as fracture zones are generally named for research vessels.
-The proposal was accepted only in part, and currently the official name is Charlie-Gibbs Fracture Zone.
+It was proposed that the fracture zone be renamed Gibbs fracture zone, as fracture zones are generally named for research vessels.
+The proposal was accepted only in part, and currently the official name is Charlie–Gibbs fracture zone.
 Note that the double name refers to the two parallel fracture zones together.
-The individual fracture zones have to be referred to as Charlie-Gibbs North and South.
+The individual fracture zones have to be referred to as Charlie–Gibbs North and South.

+Recent studies have been carried out by the RV Akademik Nikolaj Strakhov, and the Tectonic Ocean Spreading at the Charlie–Gibbs fracture zone (TOSCA) survey by a remote vehicle.